oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

   ![](images/fra.png)

-  5. In this case it means that for the OCIR hostnamne I will be using `fra.ocir.io` If my region has been Sydney it wioudl be `syd.ocir.io` and so on.
+  5. In this case it means that for the OCIR hostnamne I will be using `fra.ocir.io` If my region has been Sydney it would be `syd.ocir.io` and so on.
 Note down the OCIR hostname you have just determined.

 ### Task 2b: Determining your tenancy Object Storage Namespace